domesticatedviking/TextyMcSpeechy/README.md

 ## Step 10: Testing:
 - `echo 'Thank you.
 Thank you very much!' | piper -m /path/to/elvisTTS/elvis.onnx --output_file testaudio.wav`
 - Play the wav file either by double clicking it in your filesystem or with `aplay testaudio.wav`

+# How to do it the easy way

+Read the TTS dojo guide here which will help you organize your files and automate the training process.

 # Appendix: How I used the VCTK dataset for training
 - the VCTK dataset can be found here: https://datashare.ed.ac.uk/handle/10283/3443